meddsai/mjs/README.md

 - [User Guide](docs/USER_GUIDE.md): Learn how to use MJS
 - [API Documentation](docs/API.md): REST API reference
 - [Troubleshooting](docs/TROUBLESHOOTING.md): Common issues and solutions
+- [Template Guide](TEMPLATE.md): How to use MJS as a template for your journal

 ## 🆘 Need Help?